dayhost/Bitcoin/README.md

 - The CUP information is: 1.6 GHz Intel Core i5 with 2 core 4 thread
 - The Memory information is: 4 GB 1600 MHz DDR3
 - The Ratio means the ratio of CPU time to REAL TIME
-- From the results, we can see work in the above hardware environment, when size of work unit is 4 we can obtain the best performance.
+- From the results, we can find in the above hardware environment, when size of work unit is 4 we can obtain the best performance.
 Further increasing the work unit will not increase the performance any more.

 ##### problem 2
 - The result of running ./project 4 is showing below(run for 3 minutes)